pog240/MMRF-WGCNA-ANALYSIS/README.md

 * Dwnload a secondary expression data for MM samples and prep it before using this WGCNA code
 * Downloa the clinical data for the samples

-# Error "picksoftThreshold" re-install "WGCNA package using this code install.packages("BiocManager")
+# Error "picksoftThreshold"
+re-install "WGCNA package using this code below install.packages("BiocManager")

 BiocManager::install("WGCNA")